 A summary of each of the modules is provided below.
-There are currently no optional modules in this programme.

 EDUC6447 Making Sense of Education Research

 This is the first module in your studies and therefore for most people becomes an introduction to studying at master's level.
 The intention is that you will gain the skills to effectively read, understand and critique current research in the field of education; helping you become a critical consumer of research as a practitioner.
 You will use these important skills in your other modules and during your dissertation.